|Elliott Sound Products||Phase, Time and Distortion in Loudspeakers|

 This is where the filters come into play - they are an essential part of the compromise, and separate the signal into ranges that can be accommodated by the individual drivers.
 The 1st order (6 dB/ octave) filter has the lowest phase shift and the best transient response of all the possibilities.
 It also has the slowest rolloff, so undesirable effects will be heard from the loudspeakers as they are excited by the signals outside their optimum operating frequency range.

-Contrary to what you may read elsewhere, all crossover networks (filters) bar none introduce phase shift.
-This is actually the least important characteristic of a filter, and provided that the low and high frequency waveforms remain in phase with each other, their absolute phase is not important.
+Contrary to what you may read elsewhere, all (analogue) crossover networks (filters) bar none introduce phase shift.
+This is actually the least important characteristic of a filter, and provided that the low and high frequency waveforms remain in phase with each other at and either side of the crossover frequency, their absolute phase is not important.
 Such a filter is described as phase coherent, and this is extremely important to the sound quality obtained.

 The conventional crossover of old was the Butterworth.
 Maximally flat frequency response, a Q of 0.707 (damping factor of 1.414), and 3 dB down at the crossover frequency.
 It has been shown by many workers in acoustics that this is actually wrong, as a 3 dB peak is experienced at the crossover frequency.
 It should be noted that this only occurs with 2nd order (12 dB/ octave) filters and higher - a 1st order filter does not have that problem.